-Delineate in white paint the proposed area of excavation using a continuous line, dots marking the radius or arcs, dashes marking the four corners of the project, or dashes outlining the excavation project.
-Limit the size of each dash to approximately 6 in. to 12 in. long and 1 in. wide with interval spacing approximately 4 ft to 50 ft apart.
+Delineate in white paint the proposed excavation area using a continuous line, dots marking the radius or arcs, dashes marking the four corners of the project, or dashes outlining the excavation project.
+Limit the size of each dash to approximately six in. to 12 in. long and one in. wide with interval spacing about 4 ft to 50 ft apart.
 Reduce the separation of excavation marks to a length that can reasonably be seen by the operator's locators when the terrain at an excavation site warrants.
-Dots of approximately 1 in. diameter typically are used to define arcs or radii and may be placed at closer intervals in lieu of dashes.
+Dots of approximately one inch in diameter typically is used to define arcs or radii and may be placed at closer intervals instead of dashes.